toltalchaos/shop-os/README.md

 # TODO:

-- create static files for products, orders, and site settings to make the server files call/write to as needed
+- create static files for products, orders, manager accounts, and site settings to make the server files call/write to as needed
 - new product category selection wont unselect
 - multiple photo upload
 - order updates to track lineage and times of updates